Last Updated: November 5, 2019

 - increase and maintain the safety and security of our services and prevent misuse;

 - protect against, identify and prevent fraud and other criminal activity, claims and other liabilities; and

 - comply with and enforce applicable legal requirements, relevant industry standards and company policies.

-- In addition, Virtuoso obtains Personal Data, such as contact information, of representatives of Member Agencies and other travel-related businesses in the EU.
-Virtuoso uses this information to manage its relationships with its Member Agencies and other travel-related businesses; [process payments, expenses and reimbursements;] and carry out Virtuoso’s obligations under its contracts with the Member Agencies and travel-related businesses.
+In addition, Virtuoso obtains Personal Data, such as contact information, of representatives of Member Agencies and other travel-related businesses in the EU, UK and Switzerland.
+Virtuoso uses this information to manage its relationships with its Member Agencies and other travel-related businesses; process payments, expenses and reimbursements; and carry out Virtuoso’s obligations under its contracts with the Member Agencies and travel-related businesses.